qusai-sn/OCA-C4/README.md

-# Welcome to my private repository
+# Welcome to qusai-alsenjalawi's private repository

 Welcome to my private repository, dedicated to submitting tasks and sharing progress with Orange Coding Academy coaches.
 Here, I'll be documenting my journey through the bootcamp, storing code, and resources while also submitting assignments for review.